mvanthoor/rustic-book/src/introduction/roadmap.md

 The roadmap will describe how to get the engine to play somewhat decent chess.
 From that point onward, it "just" becomes a matter of adding features to make the engine stronger.
-If your overal design and implementation is well done, adding newer features on top of the baseline version is much less difficult than getting to the baseline itself.
+If your overall design and implementation is well done, adding newer features on top of the baseline version is much less difficult than getting to the baseline itself.